GoogleChrome/web.dev/src/site/content/en/learn/css/animations/index.md

 The default value is `none` which means when the animation is complete, the values in your timeline are discarded.
 Other options are:

-- `forwards`: The last keyframe will persist, based on the animation direction
+- `forwards`: The last keyframe will persist, based on the animation direction.
-- `backwards`: The first keyframe will persist, based on the animation direction
+- `backwards`: The first keyframe will persist, based on the animation direction.
-- `both`: follows the rules for both `forwards` and `backwards`
+- `both`: follows the rules for both `forwards` and `backwards`.

 ### The `animation` shorthand